 All Alberta children are covered to receive an annual eye exam and kindergarten aged children can get free glasses if they need them through the Eye See … Eye Learn® program, which is offered by Alberta Health and the Alberta Association of Optometrists.
 If you haven’t had your kids examined yet, this is a great time to ensure vision problems aren’t preventing your kids from reaching their full potential.
 We took advantage of this program to get Eve another set of glasses in case she lost or broke a pair (which of course happened).

-Of the 19,888 tested, 1,783 kindergarteners received a free pair of glasses in the 2011/12 school year.
+On an average year (in Alberta) 20,000 kindergarteners get tested and 10% of them need glasses.
 To me, that’s a lot and I wonder how many more kids out there need glasses, but haven’t yet been tested?

-Alberta Health Care covers the cost for annual eye exams for Alberta children and teens up to age 19, and I’d encourage everyone who hasn’t had their children’s eyes examined to make an appointment.
-Free eye exams for children are just a phone call away with the Eye See…Eye Learn® program.
+While I’m not sure about other provinces, Alberta Health Care covers the cost for annual eye exams for Alberta children and teens up to age 19.
+I’d encourage everyone who hasn’t had their children’s eyes examined to make an appointment.
+Free eye exams for children are just a phone call away.

 What regular checkups do you take your children to?
 Have you had their eyes examined by an optometrist?